 Getting back to what is my favorite point about the Cloud: you get to take your work anywhere you want.
 Don’t feel like changing out of your pajamas and going into the office?
 No problem.
 Craving a change in scenery but can’t abandon all responsibility?
 Not to worry- your data is secure (as long as you’re doing your part, too!) and easily transportable.
 The list here goes on and on.
 Life happens.
 Kids get sick, WiFi at the office crashes, or a global pandemic can make it impossible to be around other people for a time.
 Whatever the case, the Cloud has your back- and your business.

 So yes, use Cloud infrastructure and applications!
 You’re still responsible for the Cloud content and data and for controls in place that keep it safe and secure.
 As long as you treat Cloud services as you would treat any other function of your company you will benefit.
 You should always manage and own your Cloud services as part of a holistic enterprise control environment.

 About the Author:

 Cheri Hotman is an enthusiastic, passionate professional.
-Her drive to succeed began when she graduated with an MBA from the University of Texas at Dallas, and has only grown since then.
-With a track record that includes a career predominately in banking, financial services, and consulting followed by a position as Vice President in the Tech/IT space, you’d think her tenacity to have faltered- and you’d be wrong.
-She is a CPA, now holds her CISSP (cybersecurity certification), and has launched her own cybersecurity, risk, and compliance practitioner company.
+Her drive to succeed began when she graduated with an MBA from the University of Texas at Dallas.
+Cheri has a track record that includes a career in banking, financial services and consulting.
+She was also Vice President in the Tech/IT space.
+You’d think her tenacity to have faltered- and you’d be wrong.
+Cheri is a CPA, now holds her CISSP (cybersecurity certification), and has launched her own cybersecurity, risk, and compliance practitioner company.
 If you need a cybersecurity expert, or even just some inspiration, connect with her through www.hotmangroup.com, or via LinkedIn at opens in a new windowwww.linkedin.com/in/cherihotman.